Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## Controlling the order AMPs are applied

 Under some specific circumstances it is necessary to apply different AMPs in a development project in a precise order.
-The default configuration of the projects generated using the Alfresco SDK archetypes doesn't specify any concrete order applying the AMPs to the ACS/Share installation.
+The default configuration of the projects generated using the Alfresco SDK archetypes doesn't specify any concrete order applying the AMPs to the Content Services/Share installation.

 Anyway, that order can be controlled modifying slightly the configuration of the custom Docker images in the project.
 For instance, let's say we have three third party AMPs that we want to apply in the next order `third-party-amp-01.amp -> third-party-amp-02.amp -> third-party-amp-03.amp`.
 In this example, we're going to consider we need to apply them to a platform JAR module (the process would be the same for a Share module, simply changing the path of the files).

 1. Follow the steps described in the section [Installing 3rd party AMPs](#installing3rdpartyamps) to include all the AMPs dependencies.
 2. Locate the `Dockerfile` under the folder `src/main/docker`.
-In this file, there is a section that copies and applies the AMPs to the ACS installation.
+In this file, there is a section that copies and applies the AMPs to the Content Services installation.

     ```bash
     # Copy Dockerfile to avoid an error if no AMPs exist